Locations

 The Log Router processes all log entries written to the Cloud Logging API.
 It checks each log entry against existing rules to determine which log entries to store in Logging buckets and which log entries to route to supported destinations using sinks.
 To reliably route logs, the Log Router also stores the logs temporarily, which buffers against temporary disruptions on any sink.

 The Log Router processes logs in the region in which they are received.
-The Log Router might send logs to a different region based on a sink's definition or if you've opted to share log data with another Google service such as the Security Command Center Threat Detection.
+The Log Router might send logs to a different region based on a sink's definition or if you've opted to share log data with another Google Cloud service such as the Security Command Center Threat Detection.
 Sinks apply to logs equally and regardless of region.

 Log bucket locations